lauritzh/PoC-Using_ImageMagick_in_vulnerable_WebApps/README.md

 # Vulnerable WebApps

 ## Introduction
 Quick and dirty tests/showcases for PostScript vulnerabilities which occur when using ImageMagick without paying additional attention.
+This repository provides a playground for previously presented vulnerabilities.

+For further reading and references to research made on this take a look at the [useful resources](https://github.com/lauritzh/PoC-Using_ImageMagick_in_vulnerable_WebApps/blob/master/README.md#useful-resources) section.

 ## Node.js PoC
 */node/*-Directory